Molting Shrimp 101: What to Expect?

 This is why aquarium shrimp molt:

 The soft tissues in the body of shrimp are protected by a chitinous exoskeleton.
 When young shrimp grow, these tissues gradually increase their size until the exoskeleton can no longer contain them.
-This forces shrimp to molt their exoskeleton which allows their body to continue growing.
+This forces shrimp to molt their exoskeleton allowing their body to continue growing.

 How to tell apart molting and dead shrimp?